 Do I think I am responsible for making everyone happy?

 If you answered yes to more than two of these questions, it is likely your default is the fawn response.

-Why Do I Fawn?
+Why Do I Have a Fawn Response?

 There is not a short answer to why someone may show the fawn response.
 Generally, those that fawn are extremely empathetic and would rather take the emotional blow than someone else, the price of admission in relationships, and fawn types seek safety in interpersonal dynamics.

 The most popular theory on fawning comes from Adverse Childhood Experiences (ACEs.)
 These are events usually happen before the child is eighteen years old and can impair children for the rest of their lives.